Skip to main content

 Batch slices

-Each message can belong in different Batch Slice.
+Each message can belong to a different batch slice.